KentStateWeb/rwd/_assignments/sketching.md

 ## What To Do

-Now that you have identified project goals, main content and reviewed similar websites, you and your partner should sketch out at least 3 variations of your client's website on paper.
+Now that you have identified project goals, main content and reviewed similar websites, you and your partner should sketch out at least 3 templates from your client's website on paper.
 Sketches should include the following:

 1. Name of the template or type of content being sketched.
 For example, a product page.
 2. Annotations to describe different elements on the page.